Carelessness can destroy relationships.

 Greg’s unspoken, and until now, un-thought-through attitude was ‘Yeah, we’ll catch up on our own relationship later – when we have more time…‘

-Sadly, it’s a pattern I’ve seen over and over again in over 20 years of working with individuals – a pattern that evolves through in 5 stages:
+Sadly, it’s a pattern I’ve seen over and over again in over 20 years of working with and coaching individuals – a pattern that evolves through in 5 stages:

 1. Happy days